Tr4ce007/TodoApp-with-cloud-storage-firebase-firestore-sqllite-google-sign-in/README.md

 # To - Do App with Cloud Sync.
 Android To-Do Application with local and cloud storage.
+For Better Results use PNG images or Images with low dimensions.

 ## Motive
 To learn using the newest techniques of android technology.